 We have an ongoing Gabriel Licensing Program under which we offer licenses to our patent portfolio, technology and software, including our secure domain name registry service, to domain infrastructure providers, communication service providers as well as to system integrators.
 Our Gabriel Connection TechnologyTM License is offered to OEM customers who want to adopt the GABRIEL Connection TechnologyTM as their solution for establishing secure connections using secure domain names within their products.
-We have developed GABRIEL Connection TechnologyTM Software Development Kit (SDK) to assist with rapid integration of these techniques into existing software implementations with minimal code changes and include object libraries, sample code, testing and quality assurance tools and the supporting documentation necessary for a customer to implement our technology.
+We have developed GABRIEL Connection

+TechnologyTM Software Development Kit (SDK) to assist with rapid integration of these techniques into existing software implementations with minimal code changes and include object libraries, sample code, testing and quality assurance tools and the supporting documentation necessary for a customer to implement our technology.
 Customers who want to develop their own implementation of the VirnetX patented techniques for supporting secure domain names, or other techniques that are covered by our patent portfolio for establishing secure communication links, can purchase a patent license.
 The number of patents licensed, and therefore the cost of the patent license to the customer, will depend upon which of the patents are used in a particular product or service.
 These licenses will typically include an initial license fee, as well as an ongoing royalty.

-In connection with the settlement of our lawsuit against Microsoft Corporation in 2010, Microsoft became our first licensee.
-Pursuant to the Settlement and License Agreement between ourselves and Microsoft, Microsoft paid us \$200 million, and Microsoft was granted a worldwide, irrevocable, nonexclusive, non-sub licensable fully paid up license for our patents for certain Microsoft products.
-We have also signed Patent License Agreements with Avaya Inc., Aastra USA, Inc. Mitel Networks Corporation, NEC Corporation and NEC Corporation of America, Siemens Enterprise Communications GmbH & Co.
-KG, and Siemens Enterprise Communications Inc. to license certain of our U.S. patents, for a one-time payment and an ongoing royalty for all future sales through the expiration of the licensed patents with respect to certain current and future IP-encrypted products.
+We have signed Patent License Agreements with Avaya Inc., Aastra USA, Inc., Microsoft, Mitel Networks Corporation, NEC Corporation and NEC Corporation of America, Siemens Enterprise Communications GmbH & Co.
+KG, and Siemens Enterprise Communications Inc. to license certain of our patents, for a one-time payment and/or an ongoing royalty for all future sales through the expiration of the licensed patents with respect to certain current and future IP-encrypted products.
+We have engaged IPVALUE Management Inc. to assist us in commercializing our portfolio of patents on securing real-time communications over the Internet.
+Under the multi-year agreement, IPVALUE is expected to originate and assist us with negotiating transactions related to patent licensing worldwide with respect to certain third parties.

-We believe that the market opportunity for our software and technology solutions is large and expanding as secure domain names are now an integral part of securing the next generation 4G/LTE Advanced wireless networks and Machine-to-Machine (M2M) communications in areas including Smart City, Connected Car and Connected Home.
+We believe that the market opportunity for our software and technology solutions is large and expanding as secure domain names are now an integral part of securing the next generation 4G/LTE Advanced wireless networks and M2M communications in areas including Smart City, Connected Car and Connected Home.
 We also believe that all 4G/LTE Advanced mobile devices will require unique secure domain names and become part of a secure domain name registry.